sosuisen/git-documentdb/docs-api/git-documentdb.collection.getdocbyoid.md

 ## Remarks

-- undefined if a specified document does not exist.
+- undefined if a specified oid does not exist.